mooazsayyed/Production-Grade-Jenkins-Monitoring/README.md

-# Production Grade Jenkins Monitoring with Docker (Prometheus, Grafana, InfluxDB)
+# Production Grade Jenkins Monitoring with Prometheus, Grafana, InfluxDB

 This guide walks you through setting up a Jenkins monitoring stack using Docker only, with data visualization in Grafana, data collection in InfluxDB, and Jenkins pipelines sending metrics to Influx.